amaralenzo/fewknow/README.md

 ## Limitations

 - Works best with earnings from the last 3 months (yfinance limitation)
-- Finnhub free tier limited to US stocks (perfect for our use case)
+- Finnhub free tier limited to US stocks (works well for our use case)
 - Reddit data quality varies by ticker popularity (NVDA works well, obscure stocks may have limited discussion)
 - In-memory caching (results lost on server restart; would use Redis for production)
 - Reddit API free tier has rate limits (60 requests/min)